March 3, 2017 Friday – north along the California coast by Amtrak Coast Starlight train from Los Angeles

 I have several hours to kill, since my train to Seattle doesn’t depart until 10:10AM.
 The Metropolitan Lounge has all sorts of snacks and beverages available at no charge.
 I take the opportunity to clean up in the bathroom, since it’s so much easier than when I’m being pitched around on a train.
 There is free Wi-fi, so I entertain myself, despite its slowness.
 When it is time to board, a Red Cap porter takes us to the train in a motorized cart.

 As the train leaves Los Angeles behind, we see the light industrial side of the city and pass by Bob Hope Airport in Burbank, where some passengers board.
 The train stops a couple of times along the way for track work and oncoming trains, and goes slow through many areas.
-There are lots of fields with crops as we pass through Oxnard and Camarillo, with lots of workers in the fields..
-As we hug the California coastline starting in Ventura, we pass along beautiful shorelines and beaches near Carpinteria, and sand dunes and estuaries by Vandenberg Airfield.
+There are huge fields with crops as we pass through Oxnard and Camarillo, with lots of workers in the fields.
+As the train hugs the California coastline starting in Ventura, we pass along beautiful shorelines and beaches near Carpinteria, and sand dunes and estuaries by Vandenberg Airfield.
 I lucked out since my Roomette is on the side of the train with the coastal view, so I can sit comfortably shooting photos and video as the scenery flies by.

 California Coast by train from JoeTourist InfoSystems on Vimeo.